stat545ubc-2023/collaborative-group11/README.md

 ## Files in the Project
   * #### README file ####
-      * README file provides the project overview
+      * README file provides the project overview and gives an insight of all the files in the project as well as the way of running code in the folder at a high level.

   * #### TEAMWORK.md ####
       * TEAMWORK.md file is a team contract.
 It contains each group member's main tasks for this milestone.
 More specifically, it specifies the division of labor, expected deadline, and communication methods for this project milestone.